 Appeals

-You can appeal a decision of the Court, but you need to establish valid grounds of appeal.
-You cannot appeal simply because you are not happy with the outcome, and you need to persuade the Court that the Judicial Officer made a significant error of law or fact.
+You can appeal a decision (order) of the court, but you need to establish valid grounds of appeal.
+You cannot appeal simply because you are not happy with the outcome.
+You need to persuade the appeal court that the judicial officer who made the order you seek to appeal made a significant error of law or fact, or the decision is outside the wide range of the court's discretion.

-You should seek legal advice before considering an appeal, as the circumstances in which parties can appeal are limited, and costs are often awarded against an unsuccessful applicant.
+You should seek legal advice before considering an appeal, as the circumstances in which parties can appeal are limited, and costs are often awarded against an unsuccessful appellant.

 This page contains information about: